How to Befriend Your Neighbours In A New BTO Estate

 After I moved into my new Build-to-Order (BTO) estate, however, I chose to step out of my comfort zone in an attempt to build genuine connections.
 If you’ve ever been lucky enough to foster a close relationship with your neighbours, you’ll know just how much of a difference it can make to your everyday life.
 After two years of living in my current neighbourhood, I now have neighbours that I hang out with on a regular basis.
 We help each other out whenever the need arises, safekeeping each other’s delivery parcels, help to babysit kids and even assist in warming up car engines while the other is away.
 If that isn’t #neighbourgoals, I don’t know what is.

+With International Friendship Day (July 30) on the horizon, there's no better time than now than to strike up a friendship with your neighbours.
 The best part?
 You don’t have to go out of your way to start building your network - here are some useful tips that worked for me.

 1. Connect with them online